Skip to main content

 I do, however, like the attempt to implement large scale battles á la Helm's Deep (from the movie The Lord of the Rings: The Two Towers).
 Siege of Dragonspear contains two of those, and they're surprisingly solid, considering the engine isn't optimized to deal with gameplay like that.

 But most of all, this expansion reminds me of Icewind Dale (2000), a more linear, dungeon-crawling Baldur's Gate companion piece, that was a lot more intriguing and atmospheric than Siege of Dragonspear.
 It was released in tandem with Baldur's Gate II, but to much less fanfare.
-I finished Siege of Dragonspear in about 50 hours, progressing at a snail's pace.
+I finished Siege of Dragonspear to great relief after 50 hours.
 I don't hate the story - it is decent by all means - but nothing about it justified such a big time investment.
 And although the presentation is unremarkable, at least it maintains the aesthetics from the older entries.

 The character interaction is subpar, with a few cringey, eccentric characters (Neera, Glint, and I've never liked Minsc) not fitting into the generally mature and high-strung tone of the main storyline.
 The dialogue options often seem limited to the same three different character traits; one empathetic, one sarcarstic and one cruel response.
 This makes it hard to roleplay as anything other than those archetypes.